XiaogangHe/Princeton-CEE306/README.md

 For **Windows** users, you may need to install these packages separately :frowning:.

 ## Let's get started!
+1. Download the GitHub repository
+⋅⋅1.
+Clone: `git clone git@github.com:XiaogangHe/Princeton-CEE306.git`
+⋅⋅2.
+Download: Download the repository as a .zip file
+2. Run the notebook,
-To run the notebook, open your terminal and type:
+..1. open your terminal and type: `jupyter notebook`

-`jupyter notebook`

 # Resources